slatawa/nl2sql/docs/README.md

 ### Using PostMan client or other HTTP Clients

 Steps to generate SQL
 1. In HTTP client (for ex.
-Postman), specify the URL (endpoint) and the select the method as POST
+Postman), specify the URL (endpoint of App engine backend service or localhost if running the backend locally.
+[Refer](deployment.md) ) and the select the method as POST
 2. Click on Body, select 'raw' type and select JSON as the type
 3. specify {"question":"<youur question>, "unique_id":"<unique id - can be anyreference id>}
 4. Click Send

+___

 ### Using Python requests library